thislawyercodes/diary_yangu_backend/README.md

 ---

-### Notes
+### Other TODOs
 - **Hosting:**
-  - Look for free tier hosting options ... vercel/a cpanel.
+  - Look for free tier hosting options.

 - **Tests:**
   - Tests for every view -auth tests are implemented and coverage uis 90%.